This is outrageous! An American company actually collected evidence at its own expense and reported rare earth smugglers to China.

 - How to Utilize Space (Examples of Intelligence Collection Methods)

-- Why Not Directly Inform the US Authorities?
+- Why Not Directly Inform the U.S. Authorities?

 - How Whistleblowers Change the Game